heykieran/xl-parse-clj/README.md

 (eval-range "Sheet2!C2:C4" WB-MAP)
 ```

-returns
+which returns

 ```clojure
 [12.0 24.0 36.0]
 ```

-which are the values contained in the range
+which is a vector of the values contained in the range

 So, finally, the `graph` function will walk the DAG and recalculate, in the correct order,
 the entire workbook using the clojure code that was generated during initial processing.